zeeshanbhat/zeeshanbhat.github.io/_pages/about.md

 author_profile: true
 ---

 I am a Research Associate in the Department of Earthquake Engineering at the Indian Institute of Technology Roorkee (IIT Roorkee), India.
-My research combines advanced experimental and numerical methodologies to understand structural performance under seismic loading.
+My research combines advanced experimental and numerical methodologies to understand the performance of structures under seismic hazards.

 <h3 style="color:#005E7A;font-size:1.2rem;">Research Interests</h3>